 Surgeons use transanal endoscopic microsurgery (TEM) to remove non-cancerous polyps (growths) and some early-stage cancerous tumors in the rectum.
 It involves the use of an endoscope to access the anal canal.
 This procedure is also known as transanal endoscopic operations (TEO) or transanal minimally invasive surgery (TAMIS).
 The specialty-trained colorectal surgeons at UNC REX are expert providers of transanal endoscopic microsurgery in Raleigh.

-Who is a Good Candidate for TEM Surgery?
+Who Is a Good Candidate for Transanal Endoscopic Microsurgery (TEM)?

 Transanal endoscopic microsurgery may help certain patients avoid more extensive, open abdominal surgeries.
 Advances in techniques and equipment allow surgeons to remove growths with TEM that were previously thought to be only treatable with traditional surgical methods.
 However, not everyone is eligible for this minimally invasive colorectal surgery, so your provider will work with you to decide which approach is best for you.